Post-Polio Sequelae: Preventing Ultimate Burnout

 Red Flags for Polio Survivors [Mis]Diagnosis

 Diagnosis: Many polio survivors have been incorrectly told they cannot have PPS because they didn't have paralytic polio.
 The National Institute of Health has just studied pairs of identical twins, one who had paralytic polio and one who had non-paralytic polio.
 Seventy-one percent of those who had paralytic polio have PPS.
 The surprise is that 42% of those who had “non-paralytic” polio also have PPS.
-The lesson: Don't let a doctor tell you that new symptoms all in your head just because you didn't have paralytic polio.
+The lesson: Don't let a doctor tell you that new symptoms are all in your head just because you didn't have paralytic polio.

 Anesthesia: Polio survivors are anesthetized very easily because the part of the brain that keeps you awake was damaged by the poliovirus.
 They also stay anesthetized longer and can have significant complications from anesthesia.
 Even nerve blocks with local anesthetics can cause problems.
 All polio survivors should have lung function tests before having a general anesthetic.
 "Polio survivors with a lung capacity below 70% may need a respirator or respiratory therapy after surgery," says Dr. Augusta Alba.
 Your complete polio history and any new problems with breathing, coughing or swallowing should be brought to the attention of your surgeon or dentist -- and especially your anesthesiologist -- long before you go under the knife.
-Also, polio survivors should never have same- day surgery or procedures like colonoscopy that require general anesthetic.
+Also, polio survivors should never have same-day surgery or procedures like colonoscopy that require general anesthetic.

 Pain: Two studies have shown that polio survivors are twice as sensitive to pain as everyone else and need more pain medication for a longer time after surgery or an injury.
 However, survivors have had to develop an extremely high pain tolerance to deal with their increased pain sensitivity and are not likely to become addicted to pain medications.